 Band is available on an elective basis for students in grades five to eight.
-Jr. High Choir is also an elective for students in grades five to eight.
+Jr. High Choir is also an elective for students in grades six to eight.

-Response to Intervention (RtI) is provide to students who need extra remediation in reading or math via small group instruction in Grades K-4.
-Student differentiation is also provided through eduational software subscriptions and Learning Centers.
+Response to Intervention (RtI) is provided to students who need extra remediation in reading or math via small group instruction in Grades K-4.
+Student differentiation is also provided through educational software subscriptions and Learning Centers.
+Study Hall in Grades 5-8 allow for students to receive RtI when needed.